hnguyen094/Living-IF/if_projects/test.materials/Release/source.txt

 		stop the action.
 Before looking in the Living Room:
 	if introspection counter is 1:
-		Say "You wanted this room earlier today.
+		Say "You wanted this room like this.
 It reminds you of the emptiness of life, and your impending death.
 					[line break]You just want to close your eyes and wait here.";
 		Increase introspection counter by 1; [should now be 2] stop the action.